Frequently Asked Questions

-Workers’ compensation—sometimes referred to as workers’ comp— is a set of civil laws protecting both worker and employer in the event of workplace injuries.
-A workplace injury can arise from an accident at work or repetitive work conditions that cause sickness or disability.
-In Pennsylvania, workers’ compensation laws afford injured employees and their loved ones several types of benefits.
+Workers’ Compensation is a set of civil laws protecting both workers and employers in the event of workplace injuries.
+A workplace injury can arise from an accident at work or repetitive work conditions that cause a sickness or disability.
+In Pennsylvania, Workers’ Compensation laws afford injured employees and their loved ones several types of benefits.

-Under workers compensation, an injured worker or his dependent may be entitled to the following benefits:
+Under Workers’ Compensation, an injured worker may be entitled to the following benefits:

 - Weekly compensation to the injured worker